Leeds to New York Student Leadership programme 2017

 Day 1: Understanding the context for Leeds (Leeds)

 Introduction to Common Purpose staff who will be delivering the programme in New York.
-Hear from senior leaders from the City of Leeds who will share their experiences.
-Reflect on what you have learnt and how you can apply it in a New York perspective.
+Students will hear from Leeds academics and senior leaders from the City of Leeds.
+An introduction to the programme with time to reflect on learning and how it can be applied in a New York perspective.

 Day 2: Exploring what we share as a group (New York City)

-You will explore and appreciate the diversity within the larger group collectively and identify the skills individuals bring to the programme and the group.
-Explore the concept of Cultural Intelligence.
-Hear from senior leaders from business, government and NGO sectors who will share their experience of how leaders operate in the city.
+Students will explore the diversity within the larger group collectively and identify the skills individuals bring to the programme and the group.
+Additionally, they'll explore the concept of Cultural Intelligence and hear from senior leaders from business, government and NGO sectors who will share their experience of how leaders operate in the city.

 Day 3: Looking at the world through someone elses eyes (New York City)

-Get a broad overview of the challenge that you will be working on from experts before going on visits to organisations across the public, private and not-for-profit sectors.
+Students will gain a broad overview of the challenge that they will be working on from experts, before visiting a range of organisations across the public, private and not-for-profit sectors.

-Day 4: Going beneath the surface (ew York City)
+Day 4: Going beneath the surface (New York City)

-Following the introduction to your challenge, begin to deepen your understanding through further immersion visits.
-Develop further insight about what it is like being a leader in the City and begin to map the challenge.
+Following the introduction to the challenge, students begin to deepen their understanding through further external visits.
+They will develop further insights around being a leader in the City, cultural intelligence, and begin to map the challenge.

 Day 5: Developing prototypes (New York City)

-Begin synthesising and distilling all your knowledge into a project idea.
-Meet and be coached by mentors from the City.
+Students will begin synthesising and distilling their knowledge into a project idea; they will meet and be coached by mentors from the City.

 Day 6: Presenting responses to the Challenge (New York City)

-Test your prototype idea on external experts and develop it further.
-Receive a masterclass on pitching, fine tuning your idea and then pitch to experts and city leaders.
+Students will test their prototype idea on external experts and develop it further.
+They will also receive a masterclass on pitching, fine tuning their idea and then pitch to experts and city leaders.

 Day 7: Transferring the learning to a Leeds context (Leeds)

-For the final day of the programme back in Leeds, you will reflect on what you learnt in New York City and how that relates and differentiates from Leeds.
-You will be working on developing your responses to a particular challenge from a Leeds perspective, and pitch your ideas to experts and senior leaders from Leeds.
-You will also take some time to reflect on the programme and what you have learnt from the experience.
+For the final day of the programme back in Leeds, students will reflect on what they learnt in New York City and how that relates and differentiates from Leeds.
+They will be working on developing their responses to a particular challenge from a Leeds perspective, and pitch their ideas to experts and senior leaders from Leeds.
+Students will also take some time to reflect on the programme and what they have learnt from the experience.